AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-ExternalDataTypes.rst

 structure requires the entire resource value to be provided in a single buffer, which forces you to:

-    - store the resource’s value in program memory
+    - store the resource's value in program memory
-    - know the resource’s size in advance
+    - know the resource's size in advance

 .. note::
     You can find example of using ``anj_bytes_or_string_value_t`` in